 Advisory speed (suggested speed)

 Suggested speeds are found ending in 5, and they start at 15km/h.
-They are almost always for cornering and are either in a yellow rectangle or attached to chevrons such as on the left here.
+They are for cornering and are either in a yellow rectangle or attached to chevrons such as on the left here.
 For example, as you approach a sharp right-hand bend it might be signposted 35km/h as in the photo below.

 Drive the other way and it becomes a left-hand bend and might be signposted 25 or 35km/h (depending on the angle, camber and visibility).
 This suggests a comfortable speed in dry weather.
 As a learner driver, it’s advised to stick to these speeds until you understand whether your vehicle is capable of more, you have better judgement, and you know that particular road.
 If it is wet, exercise more caution, particularly if you see signs such as ‘Slippery when wet’ on the approach to the corner.